What training does Redbridge Safeguarding Children Partnership offer?

 Who can attend the learning events featured in the Training Programme?

-Due to the Covid-19 pandemic, our programme in 2020-21 is starting in September rather than April but we’re still offering the same wide range of learning for you to bring back to the workplace.
+Due to the Covid-19 pandemic, our programme in 2021-22 commences in September.
 All of our courses from September to December are going to be delivered online.
 We have plans to return to the classroom in January, providing it’s safe to do so.
 However, if circumstances require it we will deliver all booked courses online.

 Training Programme and Fees